queryluke/masseffect-5e-data/data/rules/making-an-attack.md

 If either weapon has the thrown property, you can throw the weapon, instead of making a melee attack with it.

+#### Akimbo Firing <v-chip color="info" x-small>new</v-chip>
+When you take the Attack action and attack with a light ranged weapon that you're holding in one hand, you can use a bonus action to attack with a different light ranged weapon that you're holding in the other hand.
+You don't add your ability modifier to the damage of the bonus attack, unless that modifier is negative.

 ### Contests in Combat